-Designation: The Osler Institute designates this live activity for a maximum of 30 AMA PRA Category 1 Credit(s)™.
+Designation: The Osler Institute designates this Other activity (case reviews plus real-time virtual one-on-one interaction with Faculty) for a maximum of 26.5 AMA PRA Category 1 Credits™.
 Physicians should only claim credit commensurate with the extent of their participation in the activity.

 At the conclusion of this course, each participant should be able to:

-- Ascertain the etiology, diagnostic criteria, differential diagnosis and prognosis for common surgeries in all category and anatomy classifications prescribed by the ABPS
+- Ascertain the etiology, diagnostic criteria, differential diagnosis, and prognosis for common surgeries in all categories and anatomy classifications prescribed by the ABPS

 - Discuss appropriate diagnostic and assessment procedures